 Psychology Specialists of Maine is currently holding a weekly dialectical behavior therapy (DBT) skills group for adult women on Mondays 4:30pm to 6:00pm.
-We also have a DBT group for adult men and women schedule to begin in October, 2019 on Tuesdays 9:00am to 10:30am.
+We also have a DBT group for adult men and women schedule to begin in October, 2019 on Tuesdays 9:00am to 10:30am, and beginning November on Wednesdays 3:00 to 4:30pm.
 We accept new clients are the start of a module, approximately every 2-3 months.
 DBT is an evidence-based treatment approach traditionally recommended for borderline personality disorder; however, research suggests that this model is appropriate for clients struggling generally with chronic difficulties in emotion dysregulation.
 Traditional DBT treatment incorporates DBT-specific individual and group modalities, but this model has also been shown to be effective when DBT skills group is combined with other forms of individual therapy.
 Our skills group is intended for clients currently meeting regularly with an individual therapist who could benefit from supplemental emotion regulation and interpersonal skills training.

 Appropriate referrals include clients who demonstrate longstanding difficulties with managing emotions, such as intense negative emotions, emotional lability, suicidal and parasuicidal thoughts and behaviors, difficulty tolerating distress, and/or related problems in relationships.
 DBT is not recommended for clients with prominent psychotic symptoms (e.g., diagnosis of schizoaffective disorder or schizophrenia), current alcohol or substance abuse, or significant cognitive or intellectual impairments as these symptoms may interfere with the capacity to learn and implement DBT skills.
 All referred clients must meet at least twice monthly with an individual therapist who will continue to be the client’s primary point of contact and must commit to handling all crises.
 Clients must also be willing to commit to a 9-month course of skills group, including weekly attendance, completion of assigned homework, and active participation in group meetings.
 Clients must be at least 18 years old.